-Data indicates the data science market is getting flooded with too many data scientists.
-There are dozens to hundreds of applications for positions, and in that sense competition is very high.
+Data indicates the data science market is getting flooded with too many “data scientists”.
+There are dozens to hundreds of applications for positions, and in that sense, competition is very high.

-In the following I share five success stories from Collaborators who completed several Omdena AI Challenges and then secured jobs at various companies.
+The lack of “Real-World Data Scientists” is one of the reasons we started Omdena.
+In the following, I share several success stories from Collaborators who completed several Omdena AI Challenges and then secured jobs at various companies.

 I am sure you´ll be inspired in your journey by reading the magnitude of perspectives and learnings from these amazing changemakers.

 Omdena Job Success Stories